[For beginners] Laravel: Trying to import a CSV file!

 Hello!
 This is Fukui from the System Development Department!

-This time, I tried importing a CSV file using the Goodby CSV library in Laravel, so I would like to introduce it!
+Today, I'd like to introduce how I imported a CSV file using the Goodby CSV library in Laravel!

-By the way, this time I worked on a Laravel project created under the Homestead environment.
+By the way, this time I worked on a Laravel project created in the Homestead environment.

 table of contents